mjfrigaard/sharing-your-work/manuscript/02chapter.md

 If you follow the arrows, you can see we'll be required to go back through the same elaborate steps whenever we receive feedback on our project.
 Each time will take just as long as the first.

-We recommend an alternative to this copy + paste process based on the activities of a [modern scientist from Jeff Leek](https://leanpub.com/modernscientist):

-1. Develop code in the open
-2. Publish data and code open source
-3. Post preprints of your work
-4. Submit and review for traditional journals
-5. Blog or use social media to critique published work

-Two things should stand out from the list above: First, modern science is mostly writing.
-Second, some of that writing is code (i.e., programming).
+Two things should stand out from the image above: First, there are a lot of tools in this toolchain.
+Second, most of these are point-and-click tools, so none of the work is reproducible.

 It's, for this reason, we recommend adopting a toolchain based on "*writing code*" wherever possible.
 We are aware that 'writing code' means being able to type, which might be daunting for people who struggle on a keyboard.
 We recommend practicing this skill (there are plenty of great apps out there to help!) because typing is an unavoidable necessity for using a computer.

 ### Software is the tool, not the solution